austinpilz/Minecraft-World-Downloader-Mod/README.md

    - Auto Reconnect
      - You can set the delay to as few or many seconds as you like.
 Immediate rejoins can be sus to mods/admins paying attention.
 I commonly went with 30s, but honestly a dynamic value could go a long way here.

+### Starting the Scan
+When starting from the very first chunk of the project, go to the center of the map.
+When you're ready, enable the `Archiver Module` module.
+It will begin flying your player in the direction you're looking, turn 90 degrees, go a bit more, rinse and repeat.

+I recommend you enable the `Helper Module`.
+If you get disconnected / kicked, this module is what automatically resumes the flying (what I refer to as scanning) process where you left off.
+If this module isn't enabled and you reconnect, you'll have to manually toggle the `Archiver Module` off and on again.

+Let's say you get banned, the server goes down, your internet goes out, etc. The scanning process was interrupted.
+There are commands on the addon that allow us to pick up where we left off by manually flying a segment.
+Toggle off the `Archiver Module` and `Helper Module`.

+Fly to the corner closest to where you left off.
+Face the direction you want us to fly forward in for the next leg of the scan.
+Execute the command `.archiver reset`.
+This command tells the addon to start from here.
+Now, fly your player **manually** straight all the way to where it will need to turn next.
+Stop where the player would need to turn to begin the next segment.
+Remain facing the direction you were heading when flying manually.
+Execute the command `.archiver resume`.

+Finally, enable the `Archiver Module`.
+It will take over flight responsibilities and handle things from there.
+Don't forget to also enable the `Helper Module` in case you get kicked or else you'll have to do this again.

 ### Flying Over the Radar

 When I first began downloading I would just join the server whenever I had time, like after work.
 I'd set the mod to run,